gyy00/iris-dataset/README.md

 # iris-dataset
-Machine learning on the scikit-learn iris dataset.
+Machine learning exploration on the scikit-learn iris dataset.